ed0sidik/DruckCANOpen/README.md

 I recommend to use Seeed Studio, because there is only little information on Keyestudio product.
 Keyestudio CAN-bus shield doesn't work on Arduino MEGA.
 On Keyestudio CAN-bus shield, there is no Rdif mounted between CAN-H and CAN-L. You have to mount Rdif by yourself.
-Recommended Rdif value is 120Ω, but I use 330Ω instead and it works (Arduino UNO only).
+Recommended Rdif value is 120Ω, but I use 330Ω instead and it works (Arduino UNO only).<BR>
-D-Sub 9 pin assignment : 3:GND, 2:CAN-LO, 7:CAN-HI
+D-Sub 9 pin assignment : <br>
+Seeed Studio shield : 2:GND, 3:CAN-HI, 5:CAN-LO <br>
+Keyestudio shield : 3:GND, 2:CAN-LO, 7:CAN-HI <br>

 MCP_CAN_lib MCP2515 CAN-bus controller library is required.
 It can be downloaded from repository below https://github.com/coryjfowler/MCP_CAN_lib